UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 The `train_test_split` function from `scikit-learn` handles the procedure of splitting the data for us.
 We can specify two very important parameters when using `train_test_split` to ensure that the accuracy estimates from the test data are reasonable.
-First, `shuffle=True` (default) means the data will be shuffled before splitting, which ensures that any ordering present in the data does not influence the data that ends up in the training and testing sets.
+First, setting `shuffle=True` (which is the default) means the data will be shuffled before splitting, which ensures that any ordering present in the data does not influence the data that ends up in the training and testing sets.
 Second, by specifying the `stratify` parameter to be the target column of the training set, it **stratifies** the data by the class label, to ensure that roughly